edward962/react-canvas-draw/README.md

 ## Tips

-If you want to save large strings, like the stringified JSON of a drawing, I recommend you to use [pieroxy/lz-string](https://github.com/pieroxy/lz-string) for compression.
-It's LZ compression will bring down your long strings to only ~10% of it's original size.
+If you want to save large strings, like the stringified JSON of a drawing, I recommend you  use [pieroxy/lz-string](https://github.com/pieroxy/lz-string) for compression.
+It's LZ compression will bring down your long strings to only ~10% of its original size.

 ## Acknowledgement